v-vong3/csulb/cecs_343/demo/solid-demo/README.md

 * Normal code comments are included to help improve comprehension for those that are new to .NET/C#.

-* This projectw as updated to adhere to C# 7 syntax.
+* This project was updated to target .NET Standard 2.0 as of 1/1/2018.